1963 NCAA swimming and diving championships

-The 1963 NCAA Swimming and Diving Championships were contested in March 1963 at the Willis Casey Natatorium at North Carolina State University in Raleigh, North Carolina at the 40th annual NCAA-sanctioned swim meet to determine the team and individual national champions of men's collegiate swimming and diving in the United States.
+The 1963 NCAA swimming and diving championships were contested at the 27th annual swim meet sanctioned and hosted by the NCAA to determine the individual and team national champions of men's collegiate swimming and diving among its Division I member programs in the United States, culminating the 1962–63 NCAA swimming and diving season.

+These championships were hosted by North Carolina State University at the Willis Casey Natatorium in Raleigh, North Carolina during March 1963.

-USC topped the team standings, finishing only four points ahead of challengers Yale, and claimed their second title (and second title in three years).
+USC finished four points ahead of Yale in the team championship standings and won the national title, the Trojans' second overall and second in three years.

 This was the final combined competition before the establishment of separate championships for the NCAA's University and College Divisions in 1964.